-Vang Vieng, Laos has a bad boy reputation as being a drug-fuelled party destination, riddled by accidental river/tubing deaths.
-And drugs are still readily available around town, however, if you are like me and came for the adventures, not the ‘trips’ then you will spend most of your time across the river.
-The Blue Lagoon is one of the most popular attractions in Vang Vieng, however, there are actually multiple lagoons and I ventured across the river by moped and explored two of the best.
+Vang Vieng, Laos has a bad-boy reputation as being a drug-fuelled party destination, riddled by accidental river/tubing deaths.
+Drugs are still readily available around town, however, if you are like me and came for the adventures, not the ‘trips’ then you will spend most of your time across the river.
+The Blue Lagoon in Vang Vieng is one of the most popular attractions in town.
+However, there are actually multiple lagoons and I ventured across the river by moped and explored two of the best.

 HOW TO GET TO THE BLUE LAGOON

 Once you are on the right road, you will have a tough time getting lost.
 Multiple signs and other buses full of tourists will lead the way.
-The entrance fee to the Blue Lagoon is 15,000 Kip or $2 with your moped or 10,000 Kip if you walk in.
-It is possible to walk to the Blue Lagoon but I wouldn’t advise it unless you fancy a two hour walk.
-Bicycle would be okay.
+The entrance fee to the Blue Lagoon is 15,000 Kip ($2) with your moped or 10,000 Kip if you walk in.
+It is possible to walk to the Blue Lagoon but I wouldn’t advise it unless you fancy a two-hour walk.
+The bicycle would be okay.

 THE BLUE LAGOON VANG VIENG

 Far from a secluded pool, the lagoon is usually full of action and tourists.
 As well as the lagoon there is a cave to explore and a series of zip-lines.
 I didn’t spend time at either, opting instead to hang out at the lagoon, basking for hours in the sun and practicing backflips.

 A giant tree, which has remarkably grown at a 45-degree angle is fitted out with stairs.
 From the lower branch, you can enjoy a 2-meter jump or from the top branch a 5-meter jump.
 Despite being very narrow, the lagoon is very deep.
 Not once all day did I scrape or touch the bottom.